Wall Prep for Painting: Essential Steps for Flawless Results

 Choose a Primer

-For most walls, an all-purpose primer will work great.
-For damaged or porous walls, use a primer specifically designed for that surface like drywall primer or concrete primer.
-If you're painting over a dark color with a lighter shade, use a primer with stain-blocking abilities.
-For the best results, choose a primer from the same brand as your paint.
+Use an all-purpose primer for most walls.
+For porous or damaged walls, use a primer designed for the surface, like drywall or concrete primer.
+For painting light over dark colors, pick a stain-blocking primer.
+For best results, match the primer brand to your paint.

 Apply the Primer